harish040506/Team-Debuggers/README.md

 Candidates are not rejected because they lack skills entirely —
 they are rejected because **other candidates perform better along specific dimensions**.

-Career Compass is built on the insight that **career readiness must be evaluated comparatively**, not independently.
+SkillDeltaX is built on the insight that **career readiness must be evaluated comparatively**, not independently.

 ---